katalon-studio/testops-testng/README.md

 # Katalon TestOps TestNG

-This is a TestNG Listener for submitting test results to Katalon TestOps.
+This is the TestNG Reporter for submitting test results to Katalon TestOps.

 ## Usage